Mike McConnell (radio personality): Return to WLW

 McConnell guest hosted several shows on WLW during the week of June 16 to June 20, 2014.
 As of late 2014, McConnell is back on the full-time schedule for WLW.
 He currently hosts the 5:00 a.m. – 9:00 a.m. morning slot.
 McConnell had held the midday time slot prior to leaving WLW for WGN.

 Views and style

 McConnell's shows often feature a broad range of topics, from "in the news" social issues to the oddities of everyday life.
 McConnell describes himself as politically and socially moderate on most issues, and has identified himself as one that has libertarian leanings.
-More so than such hosts as Rush Limbaugh or Sean Hannity, he can be dismissive of conservative callers who agree with him but make statements that he finds exaggerated or poorly reasoned.
+Moreso than such hosts as the late Rush Limbaugh or Sean Hannity, he can be dismissive of conservative callers who agree with him but make statements that he finds exaggerated or poorly reasoned.
 McConnell has taken a libertarian position on various issues including his opposition to the drug war and specifically on marijuana being illegal.